obanby/Kubernetes-cheatsheet/README.md

 // To test and validate your yaml resource file
 `k apply --dry-run=true -f <file-name>.yml`

+// To check the health of the controlplane components `kubectl get componentstatuses`

 ## Editing a resource

 `kubectl edit`: Opens the object’s manifest in your default editor.
 After making changes, saving the file, and exiting the editor, the object is updated.